vashtileonie/Metacrafters-ETHPROOF/README.md

        }
    }

+3. **Compile the Code**
-  6. Compile the code by clicking on the Solidity compiler icon in the sidebar.
+      - Click on the "Solidity compiler" icon in the sidebar.
+      - Select the appropriate compiler version (0.8.18) and click on the "Compile MyToken.sol" button.

+4. **Deploy the Contract**
-  7. Then, click "Deploy & Run Transactions" icon found on the sidebar.
+      - Click on the "Deploy & Run Transactions" icon in the sidebar.
+      - Ensure the correct environment is selected (e.g., JavaScript VM).
-  8. To deploy, click on the orange "Deploy" button.
+      - Click on the "Deploy" button.
-  9. Configure and test by following the conditions stated in the requirements comment at the code's beginning.
+5. **Interact with the Contract**
+      - After deployment, the contract will appear under the "Deployed Contracts" section.
+      - You can now interact with the contract's functions (mint and burn) using the provided UI.

 ## Authors
 Vashti Leonie D. Bauson